-You own an online clothing shop, and you track two conversion actions: one for each time that a customer puts something into their shopping basket, and another for online sales.
+You own an online clothing shop, and you track two conversion actions: one for each time a customer puts something in their shopping basket, and another for online sales.

-You want to optimise your bidding for the sales and track these conversions in your “Conversions” column.
-You don’t want to bid for the shopping basket action, and you don’t need to see this data in your main “Conversions” column.
+You want to optimise your bidding for sales and track these conversions in your 'Conversions' column.
+You don’t want to bid for the shopping basket action, and you don’t need to see this data in your main 'Conversions' column.

 - Sign in to your Google Ads account.

-- In the top right-hand corner, click the tools icon , and under 'Measurement', click 'Conversions'.
+- In the upper right corner, click the tools icon , and under 'Measurement', click Conversions.

 - Click the name of the conversion action that you want to edit.